Controlling

 Paper wasp nest

-Keep yellowjackets from building a nest in your house.
+The first step to avoid yellowjackets is to keep them from building a nest in your house.

 • Seal holes and cracks in foundations, walls, roofs, and eaves.